 - Badawi Najdi – spoken by Najd Bedouins, with varying accents based on specific tribes.
 It is also spoken in some towns in Iraq, Syria, Kuwait and Jordan.

-- Omani Arabic is also referred to as Omani Hadari Arabic, the dialect that is spoken around Oman’s Hajar Mountains and some nearby regions along the coast.
-Omani Arabic was formerly spoken by colonists in Tanzania and Kenya who later shifted to speaking Swahili.
+This dialect is also referred to as Omani Hadari Arabic, the dialect that is spoken around Oman’s Hajar Mountains and some nearby regions along the coast.
+The dialect was formerly spoken by colonists in Tanzania and Kenya who later shifted to speaking Swahili.
 This easternmost dialect also has several sub-dialects, including Shihhi Arabic and Dhofari Arabic.

-- Shihhi Arabic, also referred to as Al- Shihuh, Shihuh, Shihu or Shehhi is dominant in Oman’s Musandam Governorate.
+Shihhi also referred to as Al- Shihuh, Shihuh, Shihu or Shehhi is dominant in Oman’s Musandam Governorate.

 - North Mesopotamian Arabic (Mesopotamian Qeltu Arabic/Moslawi) is the dialect of the people inhabiting the Iraqi Hamrin Mountains, southeastern Turkey (the Mediterranean region in the east and the southern Eastern region and the Southeastern region of Anatolia), northern Syria and western Iran.
 There are traces of Aramaic substrate in this dialect, similar to Levantine Arabic and Mesopotamian Arabic.